gustafsson96/cats-and-coffee-cafe/README.md

 + ### Our Cats Section (gallery)
     *  In the Our Cats section, the user is presented with photographs and information about the adoptable cats living at the café.
-    * The photographs are presented using a table with two rows of images (only one row is shown in the screenshot below).
+    * The photographs are presented using two tables to achieve two scrollable (when necessary in relation to screen size) rows of images.
+Only one row is displayed in the screenshot below.
-    * The rows can be scrolled on screens too small to show all photographs next to each other.

     ![screenshot of our cats section](/documentation/our_cats_section.png)

 + ### Adoption Form
     * The Adoption Form allows the user to show interest in adopting a cat.
 Name, email, phone number and a short introduction are required for the form to be submitted.

 ![screenshot of adoption form](/documentation/adoption_form.png)

 + ### Footer
     * The footer consists of social media links that will open in a new tab when clicked, in addition to the café's email address and phone number.
-    * The content in the footer is important for users who have a question or want to know more about the café.
+    * The content in the footer is important for users who have questions or want to know more about the café.

 ![screenshot of footer](/documentation/footer.png)

 ### Features Left to Implement

 * Include link to location of the café on Google Maps.
-Perhaps this would also require a separate contact section where all contact information could be collected.
+For this I would include a separate contact section where all contact information could be collected.

 ## Testing